 - U.S. Fire Administration, FEMA: Removing the Barriers: A Fire Safety Fact Sheet for People with Disabilities and their Caregivers (PDF, 470 KB)

-- U.S. National Weather Service: Emergency Warnings for People Who Are Deaf or Hard of Hearing
+- U.S. National Weather Service: Emergency Warnings for People With Hearing Loss

 - National Oceanic and Atmospheric Administration: Special-needs NOAA Weather Radio for deaf and hard-of-hearing persons